 Tuition fees in Northern Ireland

 The situation in Northern Ireland is similar to that in Scotland and Wales.
 Tuition fees start at around 1,000–2,000 GBP/year and can go over 17,000–18,000 GBP/year.
 Private universities are usually even more expensive.
 Learn more about student financial support in Northern Ireland.

 Tuition fees at top-ranked universities

-Here is a list of average tuition fees at the top ranked UK universities:
+Here is a list of tuition fees at some of the top-ranked UK universities:

 - University College London: between 7,770–36,900 GBP/year

 - London School of Economics and Political Science: between 5,830–61,180 GBP/year

 Keep in mind that the tuition costs listed above are based on the study programmes on our portals.
 You might be able to find both cheaper and more expensive courses on the official websites of these universities.